 The government has introduced new innovative approaches to spending control which it argues delivers greater value from suppliers: software license transfer across government and renegotiation of existing licensing terms have so far led to over £7million in savings, whilst the use of e-Auctions by HMRC has procured 16,000 desktop machines, which saved the taxpayer just under £2 million.

 ICT spend controls contracts are now in place which have effectively reduced spending and ensured that any new money spent remains true to the ICT strategy principles.
-So far savings of £159.6 million on ICT contracts have been delivered as a result of these spending controls.
+So far savings of £159.6 million on government ICT contracts have been delivered as a result of these spending controls.
 This same process is also used to assess whether existing solutions can be re-used by checking against ‘ASK ICT’ (Asset and Services Knowledgebase.
 This database records details about government ICT equipment, systems and services, and their availability for re-use.
 The database now covers over 1 million ICT assets across central government, and has been extended to agencies and arms-length bodies over the course of the last year.

 A procurement toolkit, security guidance and total cost of ownership model have been published to support the evaluation of open source software, and the Open Source Advisory Panel has been established to help overcome the technical and cultural barriers that have prevented greater usage of open source in central government.

-Improving the way government sources ICT
+Improving the way government ICT is sourced

 The government aimed to transform the purchase of common goods and services through centralised category management by means of standardised specification and aggregated spending, to deliver sustainable cost reductions of approximately 25 percent over four years from the 2009/10 baseline spend of £13bn.

-By March 2012 centralised category management of ICT had delivered £140 million savings against the 2009/10 baseline. £660 million of central government ICT category spending is now under the management of the Government Procurement Service, which has in the same period of 2011/12 delivered a further saving of £140 million.
+By March 2012 centralised category management of government ICT had delivered £140 million savings against the 2009/10 baseline. £660 million of central government ICT category spending is now under the management of the Government Procurement Service, which has in the same period of 2011/12 delivered a further saving of £140 million.

 Working with SMEs

 The cycle time for the procurement process for new contracts and frameworks has been reduced by over 22 percent against 2009/10.
 The Contracts Finder website, which provides information to the supply community about current and future contracts valued at over £10,000, is already receiving 95,000 page views per week.
-Most government departments are now publishing 100 percent of contracts, and the remaining departments are working to achieve the same level of compliance.
+Most government ICT departments are now publishing 100 percent of contracts, and the remaining departments are working to achieve the same level of compliance.
 The cycle time for new procurement contracts has already been reduced by over 22 percent against the 2009/10 baseline.
 The proportion of central government direct spending with SMEs across all procurements including ICT is predicted to double from 6.5 percent of direct spend in 2009/10, to 13.7 percent for 2011/12.

 The government is also consulting on new frameworks that will enable more agile procurement, and open the market to more SMEs.
 Some existing frameworks that are limited to existing large suppliers will be replaced with simpler frameworks that introduce greater competition into the provision of ICT goods and services and establish a truly level playing field.